OpenSILEX/opensilex/opensilex-doc/src/main/resources/how-to/migration_command.md

 - `http://purl.org/dc/terms/`

 Additionally, it removes the `oeso-ext` graph, which has been renamed to `oeso-phis`.

+## org.opensilex.migration.UpdateSitesWithLocationObservationCollectionModel

+### Description
+This migration refactors site locations with the new location model:

+- In RDF4J, add ObservationCollection properties for each Site with address.
+- In MongoDB, get sites from the Geospatial collection and copy them to the new Location collection with the new model and observationCollection URI.

 # Create an update command (For developers)